 Farming Base (farmingbase.com) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This site also participates in other affiliate programs and is compensated for referring traffic and business to them.

-If you are just starting a farm or have been in this business for a long time, you will need some tools and equipment, and in this article, we bring you the top 20 best tools and equipment for farming, and how to use them on your farm.
+If you are just starting a farm or have been in this business for a long time, you will need some tools and equipment, and in this article, we bring you the top 20 best farming tools and equipment, and how to use them on your farm.

 - Pruning shears